slvdr510/slvdr510/README.md

 Currently studying: Java☕, Spring🌸, Spring Cloud☁ and PHP.

-If u want to contact me, send me a mail salvi.delgado5@gmail.com :)
+If you want to contact me, send me a mail salvi.delgado5@gmail.com :)